The £100k Personal Allowance Tax Trap

 - Other qualifying deductions as permitted by HMRC

-Donations to charity through Gift Aid are grossed up by HMRC, extending your basic rate band and reducing your adjusted net income.
-A £1,000 cash donation becomes a £1,250 grossed-up deduction.
-This is a useful strategy if you already make regular charitable donations, though it requires you to give money away rather than retain it.
+Donations to charity through Gift Aid are grossed up by HMRC, which may extend your basic rate band and reduce your adjusted net income.
+For example, a £1,000 cash donation becomes a £1,250 grossed-up deduction.
+This might help to reduce your adjusted net income if you already make regular charitable donations.
+Speak to a financial adviser to understand whether this may be applicable to your circumstances.